-Internationally recognized artists, critics, and arts professionals from around the world visit CMU each semester to lecture on their practice and state of the arts today.
+Internationally recognized artists, curators, critics, and arts professionals from around the world visit CMU each semester to lecture on their practice and state of the arts today.

 Visiting artists play an important role in our undergraduate and graduate education and students are expected to attend these events, and get to occasionally meet speakers for one-on-one and class critiques.

 The Carnegie Mellon School of Art Lecture Series is made possible by the Elizabeth (Thompson) and Thomas M. Cox, A’29, Distinguished Artists Fund, Orville M. Winsand Lecture for Critical Studies in Art and Jeff Pan Visiting Artist Fund, to enhance the international dimension of the School of Art Lecture Series.

 image: DIS Magazine